In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 A well-explained article is always interesting to read.
 But a plan page has thousands of words and no images are quite boring.
 You may feel like sinking in the sea of words on that page.

 So it is important to add some images in a post whenever needed.
 Images give enhances the content quality and give more clarity about the topic.

 Rather than downloading and placing random images in a blog post, optimize them.
-Usually, high-resolution images have greater in size.
-If you add it directly, then it will take a lot of space users have to wait until it loads.
+Usually, high-resolution images have greater size.
+If you add it directly, then it will take a lot of space for users have to wait until it loads.

 Reduce the size of the image so that it can load faster.
 You can use image optimization websites or WordPress plugins for these purposes.

 A lot of people take it badly and want to game the search engine algorithms.
 They place keywords in the alt attribute place, rather than describing the image.
-This is one of the worst SEO practice you should never repeat.
+This is one of the worst SEO practices you should never repeat.
 In the age of AI and sophisticated algorithms, you can’t fool the system by doing this.

-So, add small images and don’t forget to add the alt attribute.
+So, add small images, and don’t forget to add the alt attribute.